Skip to main content

 3. System Startup Verification

-• Observe the terminal log output after powering on
+• Observe terminal log output after powering on

-• Normal startup will display system operation information
+• A successful boot will display system operational information

-• Try pressing the Enter key to wake up if there is no output
+• If there is no output, try pressing the Enter key to wake it up

 4. Network Configuration